ocvt/ocvt-site/README.md

 ## TODO

+* Fix trip signup message if already on trip (or if owner?)
+* Unsubscribe page
 * Only load fetch polyfill if fetch does not exist
 * Reduce General Announcements to single type id -> GENERAL ANNOUNCEMENTS
 * Statically set API_URL in js files